Partial Persistence of Excitation in RKHS Embedded Adaptive Estimation: Conclusions

 \section{Conclusions}

-In this paper, new PE conditions are defined for the adaptive estimator based on RKH space embedding.
-The two definitions of PE are both applied to the family of functions $\mathbb{U}(\bar{S}_1)$ generated by the Koopman operator $\mathbb{U}$ acting on the unit sphere $\bar{S}_1$ of RKH space.
-The paper establishes sufficient conditions of the equivalence of the two definitions.
-Condition PE.1 naturally implies PE.2, and PE.2 implies PE.1 when the family of functions $\mathbb{U}(\bar{S}_1)$ is uniformly equicontinuous.
-The paper then proves that PE.1 is a sufficient condition for the UAS of the error equations that arise in the RKH space embedding framework.
-This constitutes a sufficient condition for the convergence of function estimates.
-The proof relies in a fundamental way on the assumption that the RKH space is uniformly embedded in the space of continuous functions.
-A numerical example is given to show qualitatively the convergence behavior of the RKH space embedding method.
+In this paper, new partial PE conditions are introduced for the non-parametric adaptive estimation based on RKHS embedding.
+The paper proves that PE.1 in Definition \ref{def:PE1} is a sufficient condition for convergence of projections defined in terms of the error equations that arise in the RKHS embedding framework.
+The proof relies in a fundamental way on the assumption that the RKHS is uniformly embedded in the space of continuous functions.
+The result provides a clear characterization of the region where the function estimate pointwise converges.
+Motivated by an intuitive necessary condition of PE.2 in Definition \ref{def:PE2}, this paper establishes sufficient conditions for the equivalence of PE.1 and PE.2.
+Condition PE.1 naturally implies PE.2, and PE.2 implies PE.1 when the family of composite functions $\mathbb{U}(S_\Omega)$ is uniformly equicontinuous.
+A numerical example is given to show qualitatively the convergence behavior of the RKHS embedding method.
 The numerical example shows that, roughly speaking, convergence is established over sets in which trajectories are eventually concentrated.